 Why your brain stalls on confusing questions

 When a question is unclear, your brain tries to do two things at once: parse the structure and formulate an answer.
 Under the cortisol load of an interview, working memory narrows.
-You cannot hold multiple pieces of information simultaneously.
-The first part of a compound question disappears while you process the third.
+What to say if you don't know the answer in an interview comes down to the same opening words: a clarifying pause, then a question back.

 This is not stupidity.
 It is a measurable neurological response.
 Neuroscience research describes it as "rapid and dramatic loss of prefrontal cognitive abilities" under even mild stress.
 The brain region you need for complex language processing is the first one cortisol shuts down.

-A nurse asked a three-part clinical scenario question who lost the patient details by the time the interviewer finished.
 An accountant asked about "reconciliation processes in a multi-entity consolidation environment" who knew every word individually but not what they meant together.
-A teacher asked a compound question about differentiation, assessment, and parent communication in one sentence.

 The confusion is not about knowledge.
 It is about processing speed under pressure.
 If you want to understand the general freeze response, that is a different mechanism.
 This is specific: you heard the question and could not make sense of it.